-Most stock investors know that there is an average amount the stock market moves up over time.
-This average is the reason people invest in the stock market in the first place.
+Most stock investors know that there is an average amount the stock market moves up over time; this average is the reason people invest in the stock market in the first place.
 They plan to get a certain return based on what stocks have done in the past.

 A mean is a type of average.
 While a 10% average annual return sounds great, the occasional wild swings down that contribute to that average aren’t too great.

-A perfect example is the stock market crash in October 2007 through March 2009 when the S&P 500 dropped about 50%.
-You can easily see how different it feels to think about making 10% a year on the stock market vs seeing your stock portfolio decline by 50%, but it helps to know that stock prices change to mean back toward the average.
+Investor emotions naturally come into play when you think about making 10% a year in the stock market vs seeing your stock portfolio decline by 55%, but it also helps to know that stock prices change to mean back toward the average.

+During the pain of bear markets, it’s important to remember that stocks will eventually revert to the average by going back up over that average.
 Likewise, during the plentiful times when stock market values have swung up higher than the average valuation, it’s smart to remember that they’ll need to swing way back down under the average to get back to the usual average.

 2. Excesses in One Direction Will Lead to An Opposite Excess in The Other Direction